Serena1432/Katheryne/README.md

 | Set the fan speed | ❓ | ❓ | 🔴 | 🔴 |
 | Set the CPU governor | 🔴 | 🔴 | 🔴 | ❓ |

-✅ Fully supported without root permissions
+✅ Fully supported without root permissions<br>
-🔴 Supported but requires root permissions
+🔴 Supported but requires root permissions<br>
-⭕ Supported but not tested
+⭕ Supported but not tested<br>
-❌ Totally not supported
+❌ Totally not supported<br>
 ❓ Not related

 Currently, AMD CPUs/GPUs are not properly supported as I don't have any AMD GPUs.